radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 -	targetDN - DN of the entry that changed.
 -	timestampms –used by RadiantOne internally for changelog isolation per naming context.

-For more details on these operational attributes, see the [Operational Attributes](...
+For more details on these operational attributes, see: [Operational Attributes](/understanding-operational-attributes)

 ### Disabling Changelog for Certain Naming Contexts